Fernthedev/quest-rue/README.md

 A _bLAzINg FaSt_ (hopefully) desktop app built using Tauri and SolidJS.
 Like the PC Runtime Unity Editor, this is intended to allow for debugging and modifying Unity objects at runtime, but for games built with il2cpp.
 It also supports arbitrary C# objects, not only those from Unity.

 This is not Electron. 🦀
-Most of the app is built using TypeScript and Node.
-Tauri is mostly used as a package format, but the rust backend is used for some plugins.
+The app is built using TypeScript and Node.
+Tauri is mostly used as a package format, but is also needed to run some ADB commands.

 Currently on the roadmap: